finos/FDC3/docs/context/ref/SearchCriteria.md

 ⚠️ Operators (and/or/not) are not defined in `fdc3.chat.searchCriteria`.
 It is up to the application that processes the FDC3 Intent to choose and apply the operators between the criteria.

+Empty search criteria can be supported to allow resetting of filters.

 ## Example

 ```js